ehicks71/resume/README.md

 ### Read Since 2016

+* *The Motivation: Why So Many Leaders Abdicate Their Most Important Responsibilities* by Patrick Lencioni
 * *DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations* by Gene Kim, Jez Humble, Patrick Debois, John Willis, Nicole Forsgren
 * *The Unicorn Project: A Novel about Developers, Digital Disruption, and Thriving in the Age of Data* by Gene Kim
 * *The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win* by Gene Kim, Kevin Behr, George Spafford